 Another incredible milestones was being offered the chance to be a contributor to the book: “Best Agile Articles of 2017”!
 It was organized by Michael de la Maza and Cherie Silas, both heroes and mentors to me.
 What it meant was searching for and reading hundreds of articles on Agile and figuring out what was important to me and what I thought would be important to other Agilest.
 I also got to see what articles the other contributors thought were valuable.
 This was an amazing learning opportunity for me.

 I also was able to be a coauthor on a “Neurophysiology of Transformation” paper.
-This a paper gave a new model for neuroplasticity and how the brain develops.
-This work gave me insight into the work for the “Dharmic Coaching for Habit Change” book.
+This paper gave a new model for neuroplasticity and how the brain develops.
+This work gave me insight into the work for the “Total Brain Coaching” book.

 Being able to go through the “Path to CTC” course offered through Scrum Alliance and organized by Michael de la Maza and Cherie Silas was also a fantastic experience.
 It clearly outlines 5 areas that are crucial for Agile coaches, transformational coaching, systems coaching, scaling , sustainability, and enterprise coaching..
 I feel this will help educate and guide many CTC candidates to success.

-Creating the “Dharmic Coaching for Habit Change” book.
-I find it interesting that on my original application for the CTC it asked what I wanted to do the future and one of the items was to write a book on coaching involving Ayurveda, Neurophysiology, and Agile.
-Three and half years later I am just finishing the first iteration of this book with my Dad.
-I have included the first couple of chapters as attachments.
+Creating the “Total Brain Coaching” book.
+I find it interesting that on my original application for the CTC it asked what I wanted to do in the future and one of the items was to write a book on coaching involving Ayurveda, Neurophysiology, and Agile.
+Three and a half years later I am just finishing the first iteration of this book with my Dad.
+Please see www.totalbraincoahing.com to see more.
 But the real joy is using it to help people change their habits, which help make their lives better.
-Whether it be to learn a better communication habit, or to lose 10lbs, I see people improve and feel empowered and that rocks!
+Whether it be to learn better communication habits, or to lose 10 lbs, I see people improve and feel empowered and that rocks!